TempAqua/TempAqua_App/doc/USAGE.md

-## Step 1 : Set up the QFieldCloud project
+## Step 1: Set up and publish the QGIS project to QFieldCloud.

 ### Remove existing attributes